Exhibitions

 Mies-van-der-Rohe-Platz 1

-(on the Kavalierstraße)
+(at the Kavalierstraße)

 06844 Dessau-Roßlau